wlai-lp/convex_demo/readme.md

 # Note
-this setup is to have a sdk setup to create convex function whish is a wocket connecting that gets updated in real time
+this setup is to have a sdk setup to create convex function which is a websocket connecting that gets updated in real time

 this sets up your local develop to start creating convex functions this is what i think how it works